Probing the nuclear deformation with three-particle asymmetric cumulant in RHIC isobar runs: Introduction

-{\em Introduction.--} Anisotropic flow observed in heavy-ion collisions at Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC) indicate that the created quark-gluon-plasma (QGP) is a strongly coupled system with small specific shear viscosity~~\cite{Adams:2005dq,Adcox:2004mh,ALICE:2010suc,Romatschke:2007mq,Song:2010mg}.
-Hydrodynamic simulations have successfully described the collective expansion of the QGP fireball and studied various flow observables at RHIC and the LHC~\cite{Romatschke:2007mq,Song:2010mg,Gyulassy:2003mc,Gale:2013da,Kovtun:2004de,Xu:2016hmp,Zhao:2017yhj}.
-The hydrodynamic evolution translates the initial stage geometry and fluctuations into final stage correlations described by various flow obserables such as different order flow harmonics, correlations between flow harmonics, event-plane correlations, etc.~\cite{Bilandzic:2010jr, Bilandzic:2013kga, Bhalerao:2013ina, Aad:2014lta,Yan:2015jma, Jia:2017hbm, Zhao:2017yhj,ATLAS:2018ngv,Zhang:2018lls}.
-On the other hand, these flow observables raised from the collective expansion also depend on the proprieties of the QGP and the details of the initial profiles.
-The RHIC isobar runs with \ZrZr\ and \RuRu\ collisions at $\snn=200$ GeV provide unique opportunities to probe the nuclear structure of the colliding nuclei from the initial stage, since the uncertainties from the bulk properties of the QGP can be largely reduce through the observable ratios between the two collision systems~\cite{STAR:2021mii,Xu:2021uar}.
+Anisotropic flow observed in heavy-ion collisions at Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC) indicate that the created quark-gluon-plasma (QGP) is a strongly coupled system with small specific shear viscosity~\cite{Adams:2005dq,Adcox:2004mh,ALICE:2010suc,Romatschke:2007mq,Teaney:2009qa,Song:2010mg,Niemi:2011ix,Heinz:2013th,Song:2017wtw}.
+Hydrodynamic simulations have successfully described the collective expansion of the QGP fireball and studied various flow observables at RHIC and the LHC~\cite{Gyulassy:2003mc,Kovtun:2004de,Schenke:2010rr,Song:2012ua, Gale:2012rq,Gale:2013da,Xu:2016hmp,Bernhard:2016tnd,McDonald:2016vlt,Zhao:2017yhj}.
+After the hydrodynamic evolution, the initial stage geometry and fluctuations are translated into final stage correlations described by various flow observables such as different order flow harmonics, correlations between flow harmonics, event-plane correlations, etc.~\cite{Bilandzic:2010jr, Bilandzic:2013kga, Bhalerao:2013ina, Aad:2014lta,Yan:2015jma, Jia:2017hbm, Zhao:2017yhj,Zhu:2016puf,ATLAS:2018ngv,Zhang:2018lls,Li:2021nas}.
+On the other hand, these flow observables raised from the collective expansion also depend on the properties of the QGP and the details of the initial profiles.
+The RHIC isobar runs with \ZrZr\ and \RuRu\ collisions at $\snn=200$ GeV provide unique opportunities to probe the nuclear structure of the colliding nuclei from the initial stage, since the uncertainties from the bulk properties of the QGP can be largely reduced through the observable ratios between the two collision systems~\cite{STAR:2021mii,Xu:2021uar}.

-The \ZrZr\ and \RuRu\ collisions at $\snn=200$ GeV originally aims to search chiral magnetic effect (CME).
-The observed differences in multiplicity distribution ($\Nch$) and anisotropic flow harmonics between these two systems ruin the premise that isobar collisions can help identify the CME with enough precision~\cite{Xu:2017zcn,Li:2018oec}, but provide a novel way to constrain the nuclear structure in heavy ion collisions~\cite{Li:2019kkh}.
+The \ZrZr\ and \RuRu\ collisions at $\snn=200$ GeV originally aimed to search the chiral magnetic effect (CME).
+The observed differences in multiplicity distribution ($\Nch$) and anisotropic flow harmonics between these two systems ruin the premise that isobar collisions can help identify the CME with enough precision~\cite{Xu:2017zcn,Li:2018oec}, but provide a novel way to constrain the nuclear deformation from heavy ion collisions~\cite{Li:2019kkh}.
 For the typical initial profile construction for A+A collisions, the Woods-Saxon distribution for the nuclear density is written as: